CStre/Calculator/README.md

 ### Application Model and Events
 #### AppModel:
 <details>
-<summary>##### newtype AppModel = AppModel { _currentInput :: Text } </summary>
+<summary><b>newtype AppModel = AppModel { _currentInput :: Text }</b></summary>
-* AppModel represents the state of the application.
+- AppModel represents the state of the application.
 In the context of this calculator application, it specifically keeps track of the user's input at any given moment.
-* The model is integral to the operation of the Monomer library, which is used for building the GUI.
+- The model is integral to the operation of the Monomer library, which is used for building the GUI.
 </details>

 #### AppEvent: